 Each masters student at the Carnegie Mellon Human-Computer Interactions Institute

-After a thorough literature review, our first stop was the Johnson Space Center, where astronauts are trained and where mission control watches over the ISS.
-Here, we learned the real business of how space is run.
+NASA's prompt was to reimagine the way that astronauts perform scheduled procedures under unprecedented new conditions, with an emphasis on crewmember autonomy.
+After a thorough literature review, our first stop was the Johnson Space Center, where astronauts are trained and mission control keeps watch over the ISS.

 The Next Best Thing

-As you might expect, it's really, really hard to talk to astronauts, even at JSC.
-As such, we interviewed NASA personnel and professionals in various analagous domains (such as surgery and stage management) as we strove to understand procedure execution and support.
+Apparently, it's really hard to talk to astronauts, even at NASA.
+Undeterred, we interviewed NASA personnel and professionals in analagous domains (such as surgery and stage management) as we strove to understand procedure execution and support.

 Envisioning the Future of the Future